Superman Logo

 Pantone:PMS Process Black C

-Many people think that the letter S on Superman’s chest is related to his name, but this is not the case.
-The logo comes from the superhero family crest.
-On the planet Krypton, where he was born, this S-shaped sign symbolizes hope.
+Many think that the letter S on Superman’s chest is connected to his name, but this is not the case.
+The logo originates from the superhero’s family crest.
+On the planet Krypton, where he was born, this sign in the shape of the letter S symbolizes hope.

-The main shape of the Superman logo is a diamond-shaped shield in the form of a cut diamond with the letter “S” inside.
+The main shape of the Superman logo is a diamond-shaped shield in the form of a faceted diamond with the letter “S” inside.

-At first, the Superman logo was on the heraldic shield.
-In the 1940s animated series, he first took on the shape of a diamond-shaped diamond, which periodically changed.
+Initially, the Superman logo was in the form of a heraldic shield.
+In the 1940s animated series, it first acquired the shape of a diamond, which changed periodically.

-Using the Superman logo in the original or modified version is considered copyright infringement.
-You must contact the trademark owner directly to obtain permission.
+Using the Superman logo in its original or modified version is considered a copyright infringement.
+To obtain permission, it is necessary to contact the trademark owner directly.